daniel-moderiano/optom-rx/README.md

 ## About the project

-[OptomRx](https://optomrx.net) is a new web app for Australian optometrists to create and manage professional therapeutic prescriptions online.
+[OptomRx](https://optomrx.net) is a industry-first web app for Australian optometrists to create and manage professional therapeutic prescriptions online.
 It supports the full suite of PBS and non-PBS medications available to therapeutically endorsed optometrists.

 <img src="src/assets/readme-dash.png" alt="Logo" width="100%">